SharafatKarim/blog-site/posts/2022/archlinux-install/index.md

 -   [Boot the live environment](https://wiki.archlinux.org/title/Installation_guide#Boot_the_live_environment)

 ## Preparation
-As for preparation, we'll make sure we have an acti
+As for preparation, we'll make sure we have an active internet connection and set our keyboard's layout and time zone (optional).

+### Internet
+If you're using **Ethernet cable**, internet connection should work out of the box.
+As for WiFi users, connect using [iwctl](https://wiki.archlinux.org/title/Iwctl "Iwctl").
+And for broadband users, try with the [mmcli](https://wiki.archlinux.org/title/Mmcli "Mmcli") utility.

+{{< admonition bug "Troubleshooting" false >}}
+For wireless and WWAN, make sure the card is not blocked with [rfkill](https://wiki.archlinux.org/title/Rfkill)
+{{< /admonition >}}

+Now, test